 The ACP-EU Energy Facility (EF) was established in 2005 to co-finance projects on increasing access to modern and sustainable energy services for the poor in African, Caribbean and Pacific (ACP) countries, especially in rural and peri-urban areas.
 Following the successful implementation of the first EF, it was decided to create a second one.
 A total of Three Calls for Proposals have been made under the EF: one under the 9th EDF (EUR 196 million) and two under the 10th EDF (EUR 100 million + EUR 25 million top-up).
-A total of 140 projects were selected and successfully managed under the first two Calls for Proposals for a total grant selection of about EUR 300 million.
-Most projects of the first Call for Proposals have now ended or about to be finalized.
+A total of 140 projects were selected and successfully managed under the first two Calls for Proposals for a total project budget of about EUR 600 million.
+Most projects of the first Call for Proposals have now ended or are about to be finalized.
 The projects from the second Call for Proposals are currently under implementation and a few of them have ended.

 The monitoring of the ACP-EU Energy Facility has two main purposes: